jina-ai/jina/docs/fundamentals/flow/add-executors.md

 :width: 70%

 ```

-When composing Flows with floating Executors there are certain behaviors that need to be taken into account:
+A floating Executor can never come before a non-floating Executor in the {ref}`topology <flow-complex-topologies>` of your Flow.

+This leads to the following behaviors:

-- When adding an Executor after a floating one without specifying its needs parameter, it is chained after the previous non-floating one.
+- **Implicit reordering**: When adding a non-floating Executor after a floating Executor without specifying its `needs` parameter, the non-floating Executor is chained after the previous non-floating one.
 ```python
 from jina import Flow